Tutorial: Verify a Bundle

 DRS_VERIFY_URL=http://localhost:8080 pnpm exec drs verify bundle.json

-✓ Bundle verified
+✓ Chain verified

-Root principal: did:key:z6MkHUMAN...
+Root principal : did:key:z6MkHUMAN...

 Step 4: Verify via HTTP API directly